 Chilling Prospects: Tracking Sustainable Cooling for All 2020

-Across 54 high-impact countries, 1.02 billion people among the rural and urban poor remain at high risk in 2020.
+Across 54 high-impact countries, 1.02 billion people among the rural and urban poor remain at high risk from lack of access to cooling.
 This includes 318 million people living in poor rural areas and 699 million living in poor urban areas.
-A further 2.2 billion lower-middle income people pose a different kind of risk: limited purchasing choices mean they are likely to favour cooling devices that are typically inefficient and could cause a dramatic rise in energy demand and associated emissions.
+A further 2.2 billion lower-middle income people lack access to clean and efficient cooling.
 In Africa, the rural poor population continues to grow, to 204 million in 2020, whereas in Asia, the number of urban poor continues to grow, up to 484 million people in 2020.
 A case study on India also shows the sub-national dimensions of measuring and addressing sustainable cooling for all.
 Read more.

 The COVID-19 pandemic that has dominated headlines since early 2020 has reshaped economic systems, changed human behaviour across the globe and demanded that the world rethink its response to climate change.
 Less widely appreciated are the impacts the pandemic has had on the developing world, how COVID-19 amplified other risks, and the opportunity to recover better with sustainable energy for all.
 From finding social distance when temperatures rise to ensure an affordable nutritious diet despite the economic downturn, access to cooling supports human needs highlighted by the pandemic.
 But perhaps most significant is the rapid expansion of the medical cold chain that may be necessary to deliver a vaccine.
 Most temperature-sensitive vaccines, such as influenza vaccines, require cold storage between 2°C and 8°C, but close to half of the vaccine candidates currently in phase 1 or later trials will require storage in a -80°C cold chain, which would require building a new cold chain for low-income countries.
 Read more.